telerik/reporting-docs/knowledge-base/section-with-height-property-set-to-zero-units-does-not-display-data.md

 ---
 title: Section with Height property set to 0(zero) units does not display data
-description: An error is thrown when a section's Height is set to zero.
+description: A 'Property value is not valid.' error is thrown when a report section's/item's Height is set to zero.
 type: how-to
 page_title: Setting the Height of section to zero leads to an error
 slug: section-with-height-property-set-to-zero-units-does-not-display-data